 Repairing electrical wiring, more than every other household project is all about safety.
-Install an electrical outlet properly and it's since safe as it can be; install it improperly and it can potentially deadly.
-That's why there are so many guidelines surrounding electrical cabling and installations.
-Typically the rules can become complicated, for positive, and sometimes complicated, even for master electricians, but you will find basic concepts and practices that affect almost every power wiring project, specially the kind that will DIYers are certified to tackle.
+Install an outlet appropriately and it's as safe as it can be; do the installation improperly and it's potentially deadly.
+Which why there are so many guidelines surrounding electrical wiring and installations.
+The particular rules can become complicated, for certain, and sometimes puzzling, even for learn electricians, but there are basic concepts plus practices that affect almost every electrical wiring project, especially the kind of which DIYers are qualified to tackle.

 Lux 1500 Thermostat Wiring Diagram

 The best approach to prevent power shock is to ALWAYS test wires plus devices for strength before taking care of them or near these people.
 Simply shutting off the power is not good enough.